-Like a viper strike her claws slammed into the mech's neck, ripping, puncturing, and slicing as in the time it took her to blink she had severed most of his head from his body in a splatter of energon and a choked off scream as most of his neck was sliced clean through.
-Carefully pulling her hand back she smiled to the mess she had made before getting down to business.
+Like a viper-strike, her claws slammed into the mech's neck, ripping, puncturing, and slicing.
+In the time it took her to blink, she had almost severed his head from his body with a splatter of energon and a choked off scream as most of his neck was sliced clean through.
+Carefully pulling her hand back, she smiled at the mess she had made before getting down to business.

-Pushing herself up and quickly taking a once over she found the mechs syncing port—his located in his right shoulder which was thankfully undamaged for she was not big on doing this the old fashion way of cracking open his helm to dig around for a port in his processor.
+Pushing herself up and quickly giving him a once-over, she found the mech's syncing port.
+It was located in his right shoulder, which was thankfully undamaged; she was not big on doing this the old-fashioned way of cracking open his helm to dig around for a port in his processor.
 That way hurt her more often than not.
 Syncing was much more fun.
-Slicing the bent brown plating from his now lifeless and growing cold and grey frame she chucked the useless piece over her head.
+Slicing the bent brown plating from his now lifeless and growing cold and grey frame, she chucked the useless piece over her head.
 Her silver optics quickly found the jumble of equipment she was looking for.
-A coil of two connector cables bunched up—not even neatly she took notice off—above a row of two ports.
-The mechs syncing hardware.
+A coil of two connector cables bunched up—not even neatly, she noticed - above a row of two ports.
+The mech's syncing hardware.

-For most the hardware was a way of communicating, a direct link into not a bot's spark but their processor.
+For most, the hardware was a way of communicating, a direct link not into a bot's spark but into their processor.
 All their thoughts and experiences.
 Right there for easy access and download.
-The equipment could be used for a verity of things though.
-To each is own really.
+The equipment could be used for a variety of things though.
+To each his own, really.

-Bots used them to communicating feelings and memories to those they trusted.
-It was a private look into a mind that was only supposed to be for the valued to have access too.
-For there was also much damage that could be done if synching hardware and access to a processor fell into the wrong hands.
+Bots used them to communicate feelings and memories to those they trusted.
+It was a private look into a mind, and only the valued were supposed to have access.
+For there was also much damage that could be done if syncing hardware and access to a processor fell into the wrong hands.

 Jynx's hands for example.

-With a full body shiver of excitement the little femme danced a clawed hand up her own plating to the small rectangular panel that was hidden away in the complicated plating of her right side, just above her hip.
-Tapping a claw against the panel she pulled up the command to open the panel and felt it slide away beneath the pointed tips.
-What reviled itself was her own simple—yet far cleaner—bundle of two cables neatly coiled around each other above two ports.
-Though Jynx paid her ports no mind.
+With a full body shiver of excitement, the little femme danced a clawed hand up her own plating to the small rectangular panel that was hidden away in the complicated plating of her right side, just above her hip.
+Tapping a claw against the panel, she pulled up the command to open the panel and felt it slide away beneath the pointed tips.
+What revealed itself was her own simple—yet far cleaner—bundle of two cables neatly coiled around each other above two ports.
+Jynx paid her ports no mind.
 She simply pulled one of her connector cables from its coiled place.
-Stretching it out to its three foot length she took the pointed silver end of the white plated cable glowing with bioluminescence silver dots.
-Without hardly even glancing at the hardware she'd seen a billion times the femme plugged into the dead mech's syncing port and suddenly she was submerged in a onslaught of sound, light, and senses.
+Stretching the white-plated cable glowing with bioluminescent silver dots out to its three-foot length, she took hold of the pointed silver end.
+Without hardly even glancing at the hardware she'd seen a billion times, the femme plugged into the dead mech's syncing port and suddenly she was submerged in an onslaught of sound, light, and senses.

-Entering another processor—even a dead one—without permission was not a feat to taken lightly.
+Entering another processor - even a dead one - without permission was not a feat to be undertaken lightly.
 A processor was a dangerous place to those that didn't know how to navigate it.
 There were bots out there that said digging around unwanted in processors could lead to insanity, that filtering through memories and emotion you didn't belong in would slowly twist your very spark until you no longer knew it.

 Jynx was inclined to agree.